stdev321/socket_io_chat/README.md

 ### Code Quality:

 - Used best practices in improving the code quality in both frontent & backend.
-- Kept the code clean , minimal & documented each methods to read properly
+- Kept the code clean , minimal & used proper commenting to improve code readiblity

 ### Technologies Used: